What Investors Missed in the Market This Week

 *Stock Advisor returns as of April 3, 2017

-Daniel Miller has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Tesla.
-The Motley Fool owns shares of Panera Bread.
+John Mackey, CEO of Whole Foods Market, is a member of The Motley Fool's board of directors.
+Daniel Miller owns shares of Ford.
+The Motley Fool owns shares of and recommends Ford, Tesla, and Whole Foods Market.
 The Motley Fool has a disclosure policy.